-“Hai, Tsunade-sama,” the kunoichi said, pushing down the giddy urge to grin.
+“Hai, Tsunade-sama,” Sakura said, pushing down the giddy urge to grin.
 But in her mind, she contradicted the Hokage.
 She knew she was no longer alone out there.

-“These towns may have no problem begging for assistance,” the Hokage grumbled, “but you don’t have that luxury.”
+“These towns may have no problem begging for assistance,” Tsunade grumbled, “but you don’t have that luxury.”

 She slid the pile of scrolls to the center of the desk.
 “As a Konoha kunoichi, the only ones you can ever trust are your fellow Leaf nins.
 And some of these will take you quite far from our borders.
 If you should need aid, it might be several days in getting to you….”

 Sakura bowed her head.
 She took the Hokage’s chiding as it was intended: It was the formidable woman’s way of showing she cared.
 But she couldn’t ignore the hesitation in Tsunade’s voice.